wxcctechsummit/holcct2100/labslive/lab6.md

 ### Steps for creating a Facebook page

-* Customer/Partner should have an facebook account that can be used for creating new page.
+- Customer/Partner should have an facebook account that can be used for creating new page.

-* Login to the [Facebook](http://facebook.com/){:target="_blank"} to create a business page which will be used for your end customers.
+- Login to the [Facebook](http://facebook.com/){:target="_blank"} to create a business page which will be used for your end customers.

-* Once logged in, please select Pages tab which is on left side of the facebook home page.
+- Once logged in, please select **_Pages_** tab which is on left side of the facebook home page.

-* Now choose "Create New Page" which is on top left corner.
+- Now choose **_Create New Page_** which is on top left corner.

-* Provide the information which is required for creating the page as per your business and organisation.
+- Provide the information which is required for creating the page as per your business and organisation.

-* Upload cover photo and Logo then save.
+- Upload cover photo and Logo then **_Save_**.

 ## Part 2: Configure Facebook Connector in WxCC Control Hub